In This Article

 It can automate most of the actions a real person can take in the browser: scrolling, typing, clicking on buttons, taking screenshots, and even executing your own JavaScript scraping code .

-Selenium vs. BeautifulSoup
+Selenium vs BeautifulSoup

-While you can perform a lot of basic scraping tasks in Python with Requests and BeautifulSoup or a scraping framework like Scrapy , these tools are very bad at handling modern web pages that heavily use JavaScript.
+While you can perform a lot of basic scraping tasks in Python with Requests and BeautifulSoup or a web scraping framework like Scrapy , these tools are bad at handling modern web pages that heavily use JavaScript.
 To scrape these websites, you need to interact with JavaScript on the page.
 And for that, you need a browser.

 Selenium enables you to automate these interactions.
 It will launch a browser, execute the necessary JavaScript, and you will be able to scrape the results.
 In contrast, an HTML-based parser can only return the JavaScript code that the page contains and not execute it.